msupply-foundation/msupply_docs/content/docs/catalogue/assets.md

 #### Export

-Asset can be exported as a csv using the `Export` button
+A list of assets can be exported as a csv file using the `Export` button.

 ![Assets nav](/docs/catalogue/images/asset_export_button.png)

 ### Managing status log reasons

-Status log reasons can be managed using this button.

 When users add a new status log against a particular asset, more detail can be provided with a reason associated with the new status.
 For example, an asset which has been labled `NON_FUNCTIONING` could be assigned a reason of `power supply broken`.
 These reasons are customisable, and associated with a particular status.